umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/file-system-replication.md

 In some scenarios you have a mixture of replicated and not replicated.
 An example of this is Azure Web Apps where the file system isn't replicated between back office and front servers but is synchronised between front end servers, in this configuration you should follow the steps for synchronised file systems.

-There is a specific guide for load balancing with [Azure Web Apps](azure-web-apps.md)
+There is a specific documentation for load balancing with [Azure Web Apps](azure-web-apps.md)

 ## Examine Directory Factory Options